chocolatey/docs/input/en-us/central-management/setup/database.md

 >
 > * **You *must* have active directory** - Full stop.
 Local machine accounts can not authenticate to remote machines (nor SQL Server instances on remote machines).
 > * **SQL Server machine security** - ensure the domain accounts being used for the service and web are not local administrators (members of the `BUILTIN\Administrators`) group on the machine that contains the SQL Server instance, or they will have `sysadmin` privileges by default to the SQL Server instance (until removed).
-> * **Central Management Service installation** - You'll need to use an Active Directory (LDAP) account.
+> * **Chocolatey Central Management Service installation** - You'll need to use an Active Directory (LDAP) account.
 See the install options for how to pass that through.
 >   * **!!Security!!** - As part of installation, an account will be made a member of the `BUILTIN\Administrators` group on the machine where the service is installed.
 Ensure that is **not** the same machine where SQL Server is installed or that account will immediately be a member of the `sysadmin` role by default in SQL Server (until removed).
-> * **Central Management Web installation** - You'll need to use an Active Directory (LDAP) account.
+> * **Chocolatey Central Management Web installation** - You'll need to use an Active Directory (LDAP) account.
 See the install options for how to pass that through to be set with the IIS Application Pool.
 >
 > :choco-info: **NOTE**
 >
-> Incorrect credentials to the database is 90% of support tickets related to Central Management.
+> Incorrect credentials to the database is 90% of support tickets related to Chocolatey Central Management.
 >
 > Unless you are an expert in hooking things up to SQL Server, its probably best to stick with SQL Server Mixed Mode Authentication.
 > See <https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/sql/authentication-in-sql-server>